pingcap/docs/tidb-resource-control.md

 - `COOLDOWN`: the execution priority of the query is lowered to the lowest level.
 The query continues to execute with the lowest priority and does not occupy resources of other operations.
 - `KILL`: the identified query is automatically terminated and reports an error `Query execution was interrupted, identified as runaway query`.

-To avoid too many concurrent runaway queries that exhaust system resources before being identified by conditions, the resource control feature introduces an immunity mechanism for quick identification.
+To avoid too many concurrent runaway queries that exhaust system resources before being identified by conditions, the resource control feature introduces a quick identification mechanism.
 By using the `WATCH` clause, when a query is identified as a runaway query, the current TiDB instance marks the matching queries as runaway queries immediately in the next period of time (defined by `DURATION`), and takes the corresponding actions, instead of waiting for them to be identified by conditions.
 The `KILL` operation reports an error `Quarantined and interrupted because of being in runaway watch list`.

 There are two methods for `WATCH` to match for rapid identification: